 We also send out biweekly updates from all the departments in our school.

-The Co-op School’s Spring Break will be from April 9-19.
-Here are suggested schedules, games, prompts, activities and light learning projects to keep everyone active, engaged and in a routine during the break.
-All of these will be optional, but we hope you will join.
-Teachers will also be posting more specific classroom-level schedules on Edsby.
+Here are suggested schedules, games, prompts, activities, and light learning projects that kept everyone active, engaged in a routine during the Spring Break.
+All of these were optional.
+Teachers also posted more specific classroom-level schedules on Edsby.

 Resources & Guidelines

-Each day, at noon, one of our wonderful Specialists will be hosting a Playground Session for the whole family.
-Join us on Zoom for these offerings throughout the week:
+Each day, at noon, one of our wonderful Specialists hosted a Playground Session for the whole family.

 Monday: Movement with TJ